colbyj427/agentTeam/README.md

 └── workspace/                    # Agent workspace
 ```

+## For Distributed Use
+- Need a script to initialize agents in database
+- Need a script to initialize RAG database or a way to give a premade one to the RAG agent.
+- Need a requirements.txt

 ## 🎯 Week 1 Features

 - ✅ **Messaging Interface** - Chat with AI agents